ycpcs/cs402-spring2024/projects/RevMetrix-Project/RevMetrix.md

 -	**AND SO MUCH MORE...**

 <div class="callout">
-**NOTE: These requirements are subject to change, at the whim of you pesky clients...  :-) **
+**NOTE: These requirements are subject to change, at the whim of your pesky clients...  :-) **
 </div>